Multiple ICE impersonation arrests made during nationwide immigration crackdown

 “Immigrants are a target for scams anyway, and I think that this just kind of amplifies this, this situation where people who are particularly vulnerable are in this moment where they are kind of looking for ICE agents everywhere,” Siembra NC co-director Nikki Marin Baena told CNN.

-A grassroots organization borne out of frustration with immigration policies enacted during Trump’s first term, Siembra NC is focused on empowering Latino communities across North Carolina through comprehensive civic engagement and social justice initiatives.
+The grassroots organization based out of North Carolina focuses on supporting Latino communities through civic engagement and social justice.

 Siembra NC is actively combating ICE impersonation and reducing community fear by creating and distributing multimedia educational resources, including graphics and videos, and hosting statewide “know your rights” presentations that teach Latino residents how to distinguish between legitimate federal law enforcement officers and potential impersonators.